Dual Enrollment Policies

 2. Restricted Courses: Students may enroll in most college level courses, provided they meet the necessary prerequisites.
 The following classes may not be taken by high school students: English 60-100; Math 1-104; DSPS courses, ESL 29-100, Health 101 is open to students 17 years of age or older.
 Additional course restrictions may be included at the discretion of the college.

 3. Pre-Requisite Requirements: When a course has a pre-requisite requirement, it means that a student must demonstrate pre-existing knowledge and/or skills to be successful in the course.
 To petition to satisfy a pre-requisite by means other than a qualifying SBCC assessment level or a qualified SBCC course please visit the Pre-Requisite and Corequisite page.

-students taking courses on the SBCC Campus are required to pay a Health Fee and a
+taking courses on the SBCC Campus are required to pay a Health Fee and a Transportation

-Transportation Fee.
-Students taking SBCC courses online are only require to pay a
+Fee.
+Students taking SBCC courses online are only require to pay a Health Fee.
+In

-Health Fee.
-In addition those seniors that enroll in 12 units or more will be assessed
+addition, those seniors that enroll in 12 units or more will be assessed the per unit

 IMPORTANT NOTE: If a student is only enrolled in SBCC classes on a high school campus, the Transportation and Health fees are not assessed.
 In addition, materials and books must be provided by the high school.

 6. Course Registration: For courses taught on the SBCC Campus, it is the student’s responsibility to log into his or her SBCC Campus Pipeline account to register for course(s).
 Please note, that submitting an approval form and application to Admissions & Records does not register you in the course.
 It is the student’s responsibility to register for the course(s) in Pipeline.

 7. Rules & Regulations: All SBCC Dual Enrollment students are responsible for complying with the rules and regulations of the college as published in the SBCC college Catalog and schedule of classes.